iltommi/qdb-documentation/source/faq.rst

 Non-profit organizations and non-commercial usage are eligible for free licenses.

-Contact us for more information, see :doc:`contact` and :doc:`license`.
+|ContactUs| Take a look as well at :doc:`licensing information <license>`.

 Can I embed the quasardb technology in my hardware/software?
 ============================================================

-Yes, we have a special license for this case.
-Contact us for more information, see :doc:`contact`
+Yes, we have a special license for this case. |ContactUs|

 Do I need a license to write a client?
 ======================================

 No license is required to write a quasardb client, but the software's documentation and credits must state the following "This software features quasardb, a Quasardb SAS technology.
 All rights reserved.".

 A client is software that connects to a remote or local quasardb server running as a separate instance.
-If your product needs to include the server as well, a license is required.
-Contact us for more information, see :doc:`contact`
+If your product needs to include the server as well, a license is required. |ContactUs|

 What happens when my license expires?
 =====================================